 Too keep up with them and know where the skates will slide next, follow them on Facebook (facebook.com/HCTrimedPraha) and Instagram.

-To join the team, please contact David Činčila or Lukáš Freibauer on Facebook or send an email to hctrimedpraha@gmail.com
+To join the team, please contact David Koňák on Facebook or send an email hctrimedpraha@gmail.com

 LF3 F.C. - FOOTBALL